archdevlab/amdgpu-pro/README.md

 ## OpenCL

 For these models of GPUS use the ROCm opencl stack.
-Older then that use opencl-amdgpu-pro and lib32-opencl-amdgpu-pro packages provided by this repo
+Older then that use opencl-amdgpu-pro and lib32-opencl-amdgpu-pro packages provided by this repo.

 https://rocmdocs.amd.com/en/latest/release/windows_support.html#windows-supported-gpus

-Legacy OpenCL stack (Proprietary), supports legacy products older than Vega 10 (this repo opencl-amdgpu-pro and lib32-opencl-amdgpu-pro)
+Legacy OpenCL stack (Proprietary), supports legacy products older than Vega 10 (this repo opencl-amdgpu-pro and lib32-opencl-amdgpu-pro).

-ROCr OpenCL stack, supports Vega 10 and later products
+ROCr OpenCL stack, supports Vega 10 and later products.

 Name                        |     Architecture    |    LLVM Target
 ------                      |       ------        |     ------